truefoundry/truefoundry-docs/deployment/concepts/secrets.md

 2. Create a new Secret Group and add your Secret to the Secret Group.
     > **Note:** Suppose your backend service needs to load a database password and an API key for an external service.
 You can create a secret group for that backend service and add the database password and the API key as secrets under that secret group.

 3. Copy the _FQN_ of the Secret you just created.
 We use the _FQN_ to inject secrets in applications.
+The Secret FQN will always start with `tfy-secret://`.

 ## Injecting Secrets as Environment Variables in application

-Now you can use the Secret in your service by setting the value of the environment variable to `tfy-secret://<FQN-of-your-secret>`.
-Say your Secret FQN is `user:my-secret-group:my-secret`, then set the value to `tfy-secret://user:my-secret-group:my-secret`

 {% tabs %}
 {% tab title="Python API" %}